DerZwergGimli/Viessmann2Influx/README.md

 ## Setup:
 1. Install Python3 and pip3
+2. `cd` into `app`
-2. Run: `python3 -m venv venv` to create venv
+3. Run: `python3 -m venv venv` to create venv
+   1. This step is optional to install dependecies not system wide
+   2. You can also use the existing `./venv` and continue with `step 4`
-3. Activate Python-venv
+4. Activate Python-venv
    1. Linux: `source venv/bin/activate`
    2. Windows: `venv/bin/activate.ps1` [no tested]
-4. Install Python-Requirements `pip3 install -r requirements.txt`
+5. Install Python-Requirements `pip3 install -r requirements.txt`
-5. Configure 'conf' file (in ./conf):
+6. Configure 'conf' file (in ./conf):
    1. `conf/conf.json`
          1. Copy the file `conf/conf.json.sample` to `conf/conf.json`
          2. Edit the file according to your `ViessmannAPI_Credentials` and `InfluxDB_Server_Config`